timsonner/sveltekit-markdown-blog/blog/src/routes/blog/go-remote-dll-process-injection.md

 GOOS=windows GOARCH=amd64 CGO_ENABLED=1 CC=x86_64-w64-mingw32-gcc go build -buildmode=c-shared -ldflags="-w -s -H=windowsgui" -o gob-server.dll ./gob-server.go
 ```

-**Either way you compile, the file gets dropped in the root directory of windows at least for these examples**
+**Either way you compile, the file needs to be dropped in the root directory ochange the dll path in the scr1pt.**

 ## We now have a new Dll, but what is the difference between this one and the last one?